 How to do distributive property: examples

 We will see here several distributive property examples in increasing order of difficulty.
-Note how you can input any of them into Omni's distributive property calculator, and you'll get a similar step-by-step result as we give below.
+Note how you can input any of them into our distributive property calculator, and you'll get a similar step-by-step result as we give below.

 We begin with the simplest case.